Drum Making • Weekend Beach Retreat

 ABOUT THE RETREAT:

 Venture to a secluded beach hideaway for a weekend-long drum-making workshop.
 The workshop will be instructed by Melissa Peterson, traditional Makah basket-maker and artist with 35-years of drum making experience, and hosted at Bullman Beach Inn (5 miles east of Neah Bay, WA).
 Travel along the scenic Strait of Juan de Fuca & settle in for the weekend in cozy and clean beachfront lodging.
 This weekend workshop is designed to offer the opportunity to learn about this unique skill and put it into practice making your own drum.
-Each person will make a 15-in Deerskin drum, and a beater to play it.
-If extra time allows, you will also create a miniature deerskin drum ornament.
+Each person will make a 10-in Deerskin drum, and a beater to play it.
+You will also create an elkskin rattle.
 Workshop space is on site at Bullman Beach Inn, just steps away from your room and the beach.
 Leave distractions behind and immerse yourself in the natural and inspiring landscape while crafting a beautiful keepsake.
 Materials: All materials and handouts provided.
 Capped at 6 participants*.

 ABOUT MELISSA PETERSON: